 - A statement of value: What are the hallmarks of an ideal employee at your business?
 Is he humble, charismatic, altruistic?
 Does he go out of his way to help others?
 If friendliness and accountability are the main traits you need from your employees, then your recruiters need to know what to look for.
 Detailing these qualities in a document equips your staff to measure candidates less-tangible qualities upon standardized criteria.

-- Detailed job descriptions: A list of duties and required skills is useful when posting a vacancy, but its value doesn’t end there.
+- Detailed job descriptions: A list of duties and required skills are useful when posting a vacancy, but its value doesn’t end there.
 Needs change, and so do roles.
 For businesses and employees to be on the same page, that page has to change when the job does.